PBotTeam/DelayKickBan/README.md

 	Github : https://github.com/falle3n/

-Thank you for using KickBanFix.inc
+Thank you for using DelayKickBan.inc